 Sitting in the garden at night during the warmer months is magical, and it’s a time to really appreciate all the hard work you’ve put into your borders and beds throughout the year.
-And what could be more enchanting than hosting a movie night or a garden party under the stars to make the most of your garden in summer?
+And what could be more enchanting than having an outdoor cinema movie night under the stars to make the most of your garden in summer?

-Picture the scene.
+Picture your outdoor cinema scene.
 It’s a balmy summer’s evening.
 Festoon lights twinkle and bunting flutters in the branches of a magnolia tree.
 A fire crackles.
 The warming scent of your Rosa ‘Gertrude Jekyll’ mingled with that of Jasminum officinale and freshly cut grass lingers in the air.
-The score for Moulin Rouge plays out across your manicured lawn, where friends and family are lounging on blankets and cushions, nibbling popcorn.
-Preparation and the right equipment is everything.
-Here we show you how to create your very own garden cinema.
+The score for Moulin Rouge plays out across your manicured lawn, where friends and family are lounging on blankets and cushions, nibbling popcorn watching the big screen.
+Preparation and the right equipment is everything for a garden cinema.
+Here we show you how to create your very own.

 Here is some inspiration to help you plan your own garden party or outdoor cinema screening.
-Remember detail is everything so don’t hold back on the little things that will add atmosphere and make your garden event one to remember.
+Remember detail is everything so don’t hold back on the little things that will add atmosphere and make your garden cinema night one to remember.

-you need to transform an area of your garden into a cosy living room for the evening – a few chairs scattered about will not cut the mustard.
+You need to transform an area of your garden into a cosy outdoor living room for the evening – a few chairs scattered about will not cut the mustard.
 And you don’t want your guests getting cold or eaten by midges, either.
-What’s more, you need to keep seating quite low so everyone can see the screen.
+What’s more, you need to keep seating quite low so everyone can see the cinema screen.
 Cushions, blankets, deckchairs and rugs are ideal – and will keep everyone warm if the temperatures drop.
 There’s a nice selection of blankets here, including this exceptionally warm faux fur blanket.
 And don’t miss our selection of the best fire pits for your garden.

-Having places to rest drinks and candles (citronella will help keep the insects at bay), such as old apple crates is another consideration.
+Having places to rest drinks and candles (citronella will help keep the insects at bay) while watching the film, such as old apple crates is another consideration.
 Attention to detail and thoughtfulness always goes down well at a party and this is a chance to show of your hosting skills.

 Drinks and snacks

-Don’t worry about going too mad with food, as guests will only expect snacks.
+Don’t worry about going too mad with food, as guests will only expect snacks for your outdoor cinema.
 Think cute bowls of popcorn, sweets, mini cupcakes and savoury nibbles.
 Have bottles of beer and soft drinks chilling in a bucket of ice and a summer cocktail, or home-made lemonade or elderflower cordial that you can serve in drinks jars with pretty patterned paper straws.
 Here’s our recipes page for home-cooked goodness.

 Keep decorations simple, as the garden and lights will do most of the work, however, bunting strung from tree to tree or along a fence or wall always looks good.

 Lighting only makes sitting in the garden at night all the more enchanting.
 To guide your guests, dot lanterns and tea light holders along pathways and walls.
 You can burn citronella candles in these too, to keep midges at bay.
 Festoon lights look attractive and also give off enough brightness so no one will trip over in the dark.
 Fairy lights (plug-in, solar or battery powered) draped among the foliage and lanterns dotted along pathways (try tea lights in jam jars) add to the magic of your outdoor cinema.
 We love these vintage-looking outdoor lights from Cox & Cox.

 Show off your garden at its best

 No doubt, you’ll want to show your garden off at its best, so don’t hold back with plants and flowers.
 Think about moving planted containers close to the seating and food areas, and display home-grown flowers in jam jars and vases.
-A few pots of lavender or clipped box placed along the bottom of the projector screen will ass a touch of theatricality.
+A few pots of lavender or clipped box placed along the bottom of the cinema screen will add a touch of theatricality.